-David McTier is Chair and Professor of Theatre Arts at the University of the Incarnate Word in San Antonio, Texas, where he teaches theatre history and directing.
+David McTier recently retired as Chair and Professor of Theatre Arts at the University of the Incarnate Word in San Antonio, Texas, where he taught theatre history and directing.
 Raised on a cattle farm in rural Georgia, he holds a Ph.D. in theatre history and criticism from the University of Texas.
-During the past thirty years, he has taught on the faculties of Sam Houston State University, Rockhurst University, Agnes Scott College, the University of Vermont, the University of Virginia at Wise (formerly Clinch Valley College), the University of Kentucky, and Young Harris College.
+During the past thirty years, he taught on the faculties of Sam Houston State University, Rockhurst University, Agnes Scott College, the University of Vermont, the University of Virginia at Wise (formerly Clinch Valley College), the University of Kentucky, and Young Harris College.

 He has directed over 70 stage productions, including period and American classics, musicals, children’s theatre, contemporary, and original/devised plays.
 Of particular interest are non-traditional, mixed-media, and company-developed performance dealing with current social issues.
 In 2015, Dr. McTier directed the first English-language production and American premiere of the Albanian-Kosovar play, Men With Broken Hopes.
 He also has free-lanced as a director at Unity Theatre in Brenham, Texas, and as a production dramaturg at The Ensemble Theatre and The Classical Theatre, both located in Houston.

 Dr. McTier has been an active participant in the Kennedy Center American College Theater Festival.
 Four of his productions have been invited to and performed at KCACTF region festivals: I of the Beholder (2001), a devised installation about mental illness and creativity; LOST (2004), a devised performance about the effects of war on women; Machinal (2015), for which he received a national award from the Kennedy Center as “Distinguished Director of a Play”; and The Curious Incident of the Dog in the Night-Time, which garnered another national directing award.
 In 2004, he received a faculty fellowship from the Kennedy Center to attend the National Critics Institute at the O’Neill Theater Center, and he returned to the O’Neill in 2010 for the National Puppetry Conference.
 In 2013, he was awarded the Association for Theatre in Higher Education’s (ATHE) “Innovation in Teaching Prize” for Region 6.
 In 2016, McTier participated in the Dramaturgy Intensive at the MFA Playwrights’ Workshop at the Kennedy Center.